-2. Like DJs, I tune in one or many sources.
+2. Like DJs, I tune in to one or many sources.

 They are my cultural trends trackers.
-I can be in the mood for…
+So I can be in the mood for…

 Watching a short weekly TV show on what’s happening in the culture in Paris and beyond: ‘J’ai un ticket’.

 Diving into the prints, ‘L’Instant Parisien‘.
 It enables me to explore Parisian cultures.
-I cultivate my curiosity with unknown and new spots in Paris to read about, to explore on the ground and to share.
-From restaurants and artful places to garden and parks.
+I cultivate my curiosity with unknown and new spots in Paris to read about, explore on the ground and share.
+From restaurants and artful places to gardens and parks.
 From historic and secret places to shops and portraits of people to discover.

-Digging the news of an organization.
+Digging the news of an organisation.
 It could be a foundation, a library, a museum: a startup, an institution, a neighbourhood, a city.
-Usually, the blog or the news page is where information is.
+Usually, the blog or the news page is where the information is.

 3. Before the exhibition, I do some digging online.

 I read the view or hear the short introduction of the exhibition and its curator.
 The website or digital channels are great for that.
-I use Google Maps, Flickr or Instagram to see what the place looks like, how to go there and even the comments of people on the place/exhibition.
+I use Google Maps, Flickr or Instagram to see what the place looks like, how to go there, and even people’s comments on the place/exhibition.

 4. During the exhibition, I feel and engage.

-If the curator and/or other visitors at the exhibition are available, I may engage in a conversation.
+If the curator and other visitors at the exhibition are available, I may engage in a conversation.
 Why?
 Sharing my impression.
-Getting new knowledge and asking questions on an artefact or the exhibition.
+Getting new knowledge and asking questions on an artefact or the exhibit.